fboender/scriptform/README.md

   response to the client.
 The last one lets you stream images or binaries to the browser.
 - Run scripts as different users without requiring sudo.
+- Audit log: All form submissions including entered values can be logged to a logfile for auditing.

 ## Use-cases